 Hello my friends.
 Officially inaugurating the holiday season, I’m sharing with you an easy recipe for a gorgeous, roasted turkey breast, but we’re also solving a problem.

 Why is it that all the recipes for roasted turkey call for a whole bird?
 I mean, Geoffrey and I are known for cramming down our fair share of turkey during the holidays, but a whole bird?
 That’s not going to happen.
 That’s why we created this recipe for an exceptional dinner for two.
 Two people sharing the table, thankful for each other, over a decadent meal.
-We named it the Red Chili Brown Butter Roasted Turkey Breast, and you’ll soon find out why.
+We named it the Brown Butter Roasted Turkey Breast, and you’ll soon find out why.

 You’ll love this easy, flavorful roasted turkey breast.
 Beautifully seasoned, and provocatively tender turkey meat with golden skin that just calls for a celebration.
 This is an easy turkey recipe too, and those are scarce!

 We’re working with whole bone-in turkey breasts, with the skin and all.
 This is the secret behind a tender and juicy turkey; all the flavor comes from the bones and skin.
 And you know we’re not missing out on the dripping gravy, it’s the best part!
 All with two skin-on, bone-in turkey breasts.
 Forget about your carving knife this year.